ibm-cloud-docs/vpc/console-tutorial.md

 1. In the navigation pane, click **Storage > Block storage volumes**.
 1. Click **New volume** and specify the following information.
   * **Name**: Enter a name for the block storage volume, such as `data-volume-1`.
   * **Resource group**: Select a resource group for the block storage volume.
-Resource groups enable you to organize your account resources for access control and billing purposes.
+You can use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
   * **Location**: Select a location for the block storage volume.
 The location consists of a region and a zone, for example US South 1.
   * **Size**: Specify the size of the volume between 10 GBs and 2000 GBs.
   * **IOPs**: Select one of the IOPs Tiers or click Custom to enter an IOPs value based on volume size.